marco262/my_wiki/data/dnd/general/conditions.md

 * Attack rolls against the creature have advantage, and the creature's attack rolls have disadvantage.
 * The creature has disadvantage on Dexterity saving throws.

+## Slowed

+*Source: Homebrew*

+* A slowed creature's speed is halved.
+* The creature has disadvantage on Dexterity saving throws.
+* The creature can't take reactions.

 ## Stunned

 * A stunned creature is [[[general:conditions#incapacitated|incapacitated]]], can't move, and can speak only falteringly.